Azure/typespec-azure/docs/migrate-swagger/01-get-started.md

 ### Update existing swagger files

 - Run the tool to sort existing swagger so you can easily compare with TypeSpec generated swagger.
+Please note this functionality has been added in version 0.10.0.
+Please update to latest if you don't see this command option.

   ```shell
   tsp-client sort-swagger [path to existing swagger]